teyc/ConsultingKit/Training/Tricks-2018.md

        docker exec -it c08d92 /bin/bash

-2. curl from docker
+2. Run SQL Server and Seq with docker

-3. docker MSSQL Server